 On February 1, 2017, a child support law became effective in the State of New Jersey, which provides that child support and medical support shall automatically terminate when a dependent child turns 19 years old, marries, dies, or enters military service.
 There are exceptions in which child support may continue beyond a child's 19th birthday.
 If a different age is specified in a court order or if a different age is specified in an agreement that was entered into by the child's parents, child support may be extended past age 19.
 Child support and medical support may also continue past the child's 19th birthday up to age 23 if the dependent child is still enrolled in high school or some other secondary education program, is enrolled full time in college or other post-secondary education program, or if the child is disabled.
 Child support is also exempt from automatic termination at age 19 if the child is still receiving support in an out-of-home placement through the Division of Child Protection and Placement and Permanency (DCP&P) in the Department of Children and Families past the age of 19, in which case, child support would end upon notification by the DCP&P that the child is no longer in placement or when the child turns 23, whichever occurs first.
-Contact our child support and family lawyers to discuss whether the circumstances of your case fall within the automatic child support termination age of 19 or whether your case falls within one of the exceptions that warrants child support past age 19.
+Contact the child support lawyers at our Middlesex County firm to discuss whether the circumstances of your case fall within the automatic child support termination age of 19 or whether your case falls within one of the exceptions that warrants child support past age 19.

-Our child support lawyers take pride in their New Jersey roots, serving Middlesex County and the surrounding communities.
+Our Middlesex County child support lawyers take pride in their New Jersey roots, serving Middlesex County and the surrounding communities.
 For a free consultation, call 732-767-0044 or contact us online today to speak with us.